We're all made of history. Here I share a bit of mine. Don't worry, I'll be brief.

 Writing about myself is surprisingly difficult.
 Simply because there's so much to say.

-I was born in Brazil, in the countryside, and was raised in a town surrounded by the Brazilian Savana.
+I was born in Brazil, in the countryside, and was raised in a town surrounded by the Brazilian Savana, south of the Amazon Rainforest.
 When young, I felt so curious about creativity; I constantly imagined how people created inventions and artworks.
 I knew that creating things gave me a great deal of pleasure, so I was determined to learn how I could put my ideas into action.
-So I decided to pursue my degrees in Arts, Humanities, and Digital Curation to pursue a career in the arts and cultural heritage preservation.
+I decided to pursue my degrees in Arts, Humanities, and Digital Curation to approach a career in the arts and cultural heritage preservation.
 However, the side effect of my curiosity for creative processes is that I got involved with education.

 My first ever job was as a school teacher for a rural education center for disabled persons in the Brazilian countryside.
 Warm, challenging, deadly, and fascinating: the Tropical Rainforest and the Brazilian Savana around the school offered challenges, mysteries, and possibilities.